-Microsoft's profit beats estimates on gains from cloud services
+Microsoft beats profit estimates on gains from cloud services

 Microsoft's shares had risen nearly 27 percent this year through Thursday, eclipsing the 14.4 percent gain in the broader S&P 500 .SPX.

-Reporting by Pushkala A in Bengaluru; Editing by Arun Koyyur
+Reporting by Salvador Rodriguez in San Francisco and Pushkala A in Bengaluru; Editing by Arun Koyyur and Bill Rigby